Kata Bella Logo

 You may also like this article: Bali-based home bakeries to sweeten your celebrations

-This café is tucked away in a laid-back area with a “settle down” vibe, hehe – you’ll often spot families with kids and dogs enjoying a relaxed breakfast, far from the busy surfer crowds or rushed office mornings.
-That’s exactly why it’s one of my favourite spots; I’m not a fan of crowded cafes, especially when you have to wait in line.
+This cafe is located in a laid-back area with a “settle down” vibe – you’ll often spot families with kids and dogs enjoying a relaxed breakfast, far from the busy surfer crowds or rushed office mornings.
+That’s exactly why I like it; I’m not a fan of crowded cafes, especially when you have to wait in line.
 The coffee here is nice, and they’re known for their healthy menu (but not too hardcore healthy, if you know what I mean).
-Think homemade hash browns with fresh spinach, cold-pressed juices, and naturally sweetened cakes that hit the spot without feeling heavy.

 📍 Jl.
 Bumbak Dauh No.89x, Kerobokan, Kec.
 Kuta Utara